Vfold-RNA/RLDOCK/README.md

 -i <receptor.mol2>  # an RNA file in the format of MOL2
 -l <ligand.mol2>    # a ligand conformer file in the format of MOL2
 -o <output prefix>  # path and filename for output files
+-c <number of output poses>  # number of output poses after clustering (if this number is larger than number of clusters, the number output poses will be same as the number of clusters)
 -n <thread number>  # number of threads used for simulation
 -s <path of sphere.dat>  # sphere.dat records shafts used for rotating ligands and  is stored in `src` -r <reference ligand file>  # (optional)the Mol2 file of the ligand for RMSD calculation